Drewberrysteph/ror-blog/README.md

-Blogs, CRUD operation with Ruby on rails.
+CRUD operation with Ruby on rails.